Approved by the Engineering Practice Policy Committee on May 19, 2025

-Approved by Public Policy and Practice Committee on February 2, 2022
+Approved by Public Policy and Practice Committee on June 4, 2025

-Adopted by the Board of Direction on March 5, 2022
+Adopted by the Board of Direction on July 10, 2025

 Policy

-The American Society of Civil Engineers (ASCE) recognizes there are a variety of members of the civil engineering (CE) project team which include these general categories: Civil Engineer Professionals, Engineering Specialists, Engineering Technicians, and a cadre of support personnel.
+The American Society of Civil Engineers (ASCE) recognizes there are a variety of members of the civil engineering (CE) team which include these general categories: Civil Engineer Professionals, Engineering Specialists, Engineering Technicians, and a cadre of support personnel.
 ASCE defines each as follows:

 • Engineering Specialist – A person who performs engineering work, while working under the direct project control and personal supervision of a Civil Engineer Professional.
-A person obtains status as an Engineering Specialist through the attainment of a BOK, such as the Civil Engineering Technologist Body of Knowledge (CE TBOK) achieved through a combination of formal education, experience, and/or other requirements (i.e.., examination, certifications) as specified by a credentialing/certifying body and is capable of being a member of the civil engineering project team assisting in the evaluation of an engineering problem.
-A person working as an Engineering Specialist shall be capable of remembering and comprehending engineering principles in the performance of engineering tasks.
+A person obtains status as an Engineering Specialist through the attainment of a BOK, such as the Civil Engineering Technologist Body of Knowledge (CE TBOK) achieved through a combination of formal education, experience, and/or other requirements (i.e., examination, certifications) as specified by a credentialing/certifying body.
+A person working as an Engineering Specialist is capable of being a member of the civil engineering team assisting in the evaluation of an engineering problem and is expected to comprehend and apply knowledge of engineering principles, typically embodied in widely accepted and applied procedures, processes, systems or methodologies, in the performance of engineering tasks.

 • Support Personnel – A variety of science based trained professionals in fields complementary to civil engineering and which, on the basis of education, training, and experience, are capable of providing the requisite support to help the Civil Engineering Team to complete a project.
-Such Support Personnel may include, but are not limited to, Biologists, Paleontologists, Aerial Drone Pilots, and Chemists.
+Such Support Personnel may include, but are not limited to, Biologists, Paleontologists, Archaeologists, Historians, Aerial Drone Pilots, and Chemists.

 Issue